-- (1) Option vests in eight (8) equal quarterly installments over a two (2) year period beginning August 2, 2011 and each quarter thereafter until fully-vested. - (2) Option vests in eight (8) equal quarterly installments over a two (2) year period beginning May 17, 2012 and each quarter thereafter until fully-vested. - (3) Option vests in four (4) equal annual installments over a four (4) year period beginning May 26, 2012 and each year thereafter until fully-vested.
+- (2) Option vests in eight (8) equal quarterly installments over a two-year period beginning May 17, 2012 and each quarter thereafter until fully-vested. - (3) Option vests in eight (8) equal quarterly installments over a two-year period beginning August 4, 2012 and each quarter thereafter until fully-vested. - (4) Option vests in eight (8) equal quarterly installments over a two-year period beginning March 27, 2013 and each quarter thereafter until fully-vested - (5) Option vests in four (4) equal annual installments over a four-year period beginning May 26, 2012 and each year thereafter until fully-vested. - (6) Option fully vested under a "non-employee" option agreement dated March 31, 2005, which was granted to Mr. Ziebell prior to his employment with Peregrine. - (7) Option vests in twelve (12) equal quarterly installments over a three-year period beginning September 20, 2012 and each quarter thereafter until fully-vested.